 Number sense refers to an intuitive grasp of numbers, i.e. a child’s fluidity and flexibility with numbers, understanding how numbers relate to one another, the ability to perform simple mental math, use numbers to solve problems, and spot unreasonable answers.

-Math games make the process fun and motivating, it helps kids develop number sense and get involved without the threat of grades or embarrassment they may experience in a formal classroom environment.
+Maths games make the process fun and motivating, it helps kids develop number sense and get involved without the threat of grades or embarrassment they may experience in a formal classroom environment.
 They also increase a child’s confidence in maths and are able to transfer information learned through the games into the classroom.
 Check out our range here

-Practising math skills in context makes a child’s learning more relevant – and provides an opportunity to deepen their understanding and enhance their number sense.
+Practising maths skills in context makes a child’s learning more relevant – and provides an opportunity to deepen their understanding and enhance their number sense.
 These activities are helpful for home:

 - With your child, take a handful of marbles, paper clips, pencils – anything that can produce ‘a bunch of’.
 Ask your child to guess and write down an estimate of how many are in the bunch, then count to confirm.
 Counting while using their hands is perfect for kids who learn better with tactile validation.